-- IX.
-These criteria and weightings were then used to score the six options in a series of events involving 63 staff and stakeholders in February 2018.
+- (ix) These criteria and weightings were then used to score the six options in a series of events involving 63 staff and stakeholders in February 2018.
 These events enabled the six options to be ranked, and high-level costing analysis was also undertaken.
-This process resulted in three options options 21b, 21d and 2, renamed as Proposals A, B and C being recommended to be taken forward to Consultation. - X. Additional detail on the options generation and assessment process described above can be provided on request.
+This process resulted in three options options 21b, 21d and 2, renamed as Proposals A, B and C being recommended to be taken forward to Consultation. - (x) Additional detail on the options generation and assessment process described above is available on request.